 Problem: in the Software Factory task and report parameters have their own translations.
 As a developer you have to fill them in, after creating a task or report.
 Though this is a flexible solution, most of the time the translations are the same as the column translations with the same name.

-Using dynamic modelling
+Using dynamic modeling

 Using the Dynamic model screen, the model of an application can be modified via so-called Control procedures containing SQL code.